DynaDojo/dynadojo/README.md

         super().__init__(latent_dim, embed_dim)
 ```

 Documentation for each of the abstract methods can be found in [dynadojo/abstractions](dynadojo/abstractions.py).
-For controlled systems, developers must also implement the `act` method.

-To verify that your system works, try using the `tester.py` module.
+Use `tester.py` to verify that your new system accurately integrates with DynaDojo.

 ## Examples